 My name is Rico Picone, PhD.
-I’m an Assistant Professor at Saint Martin’s University in the Department of Mechanical Engineering.
+I’m an Associate Professor at Saint Martin’s University in the Department of Mechanical Engineering.

 I research ways to enhance magnetic resonance technologies, especially magnetic resonance force microscopy (MRFM).
 Other research interests include artificial intelligence (AI), human-computer/robot interaction (HC/RI), and engineering education.